AustralianBioCommons/how-to-guide-template-test/docs/guide_template.md

 affiliations: [Australian BioCommons]
 ---

-> **Start of instruction section - TO BE DELETED WHEN GUIDE IS COMPLETE**
+## Usage instructions

+{% include callout.html type="warning" content="Delete this section before publishing your content." %}

 Before you start using this template!

-- Make sure to update the [header content for this guide document](https://github.com/AustralianBioCommons/how-to-guide-template/blob/main/docs/guide_template.md?plain=1#L3), an example of which is included below:
+1. Update the [header content for this guide document](https://github.com/AustralianBioCommons/how-to-guide-template/blob/main/docs/guide_template.md?plain=1#L3), an example of which is included below:

 ```
 ---